esheeep/notes/md/websec/js_analysis.md

 ### Query Parameter Exploitation

 Suppose a query parameter is embedded directly into the JavaScript source code dynamically.
 This can lead to exploitation as follows:
-- Initial Exploit: You set a query parameter in the URL, such as ?param=value, and it gets embedded into the JavaScript code without proper sanitization.
+- **Initial Exploit**: You set a query parameter in the URL, such as `?param=value`, and it gets embedded into the JavaScript code without proper sanitization.
-- Breaking Out: By manipulating the query parameter value, you can "break out" of its intended context.
+- **Breaking Out**: By manipulating the query parameter value, you can "break out" of its intended context.
 For instance, by injecting special characters, you can alter the structure of the JavaScript code.
-- Chaining with Additional Parameters: After breaking out, you can define additional query parameters, such as ?param=value&maliciousParam=<script>.
+- **Chaining with Additional Parameters**: After breaking out, you can define additional query parameters, such as `?param=value&maliciousParam=<script>`.
 These parameters can now be used to inject malicious JavaScript, such as inserting a marketing URL or dynamically creating and executing harmful scripts.

 ### Using XSS to Control Cookies and Hijack Sessions

-- XSS Attack: Suppose you've identified a cross-site scripting (XSS) vulnerability on the site.
+- **XSS Attack**: Suppose you've identified a cross-site scripting (XSS) vulnerability on the site.
 You exploit this XSS to modify cookies directly.
-- Cookie as Part of Authentication: Many sites associate login sessions with cookies.
+- **Cookie as Part of Authentication**: Many sites associate login sessions with cookies.
 If the cookie is part of the authentication process and is also set via headers, you may be able to manipulate it.
-- Bypassing 2FA: In some cases, after a login session is established via a cookie, the user is prompted for two-factor authentication (2FA).
+- **Bypassing 2FA**: In some cases, after a login session is established via a cookie, the user is prompted for two-factor authentication (2FA).
 If you can control the cookie, you may bypass this 2FA step.
-- Partial Session Hijacking: By manipulating only part of the authentication flow (e.g., hijacking the session via cookies), you could access specific endpoints without fully authenticating, allowing actions such as changing the user's email or performing unauthorized actions within the account.
+- **Partial Session Hijacking**: By manipulating only part of the authentication flow (e.g., hijacking the session via cookies), you could access specific endpoints without fully authenticating, allowing actions such as changing the user's email or performing unauthorized actions within the account.

 ## Useful links & extra notes
 [Reversing and Tooling a Signed Request Hash in Obfuscated JavaScript](https://buer.haus/2024/01/16/reversing-and-tooling-a-signed-request-hash-in-obfuscated-javascript/)

 [jsluice](https://github.com/BishopFox/jsluice): Parse js files and pulling out interesting strings.
 No need to use this tool, it's better to assess the files manually.

 You'll need to understand the codebase better than the people who wrote to find as many bugs as you can.
 Break the app apart.
 Understand all the little pieces, understand all the functions, all the client side paths, all the ways it interact with the apis.

 To find as many vulnerabilities as possible, you need to break the application down and understand it better than the original developers.
 Focus on dissecting every part of the app, including:
 - Understanding how each function works
 - Mapping all client-side paths
 - Identifying all interactions with APIs
   By doing this, you can uncover hidden flaws and discover bugs that automated tools might miss.